unknowntxnds/unknowntxnds/README.md

 ### 🧠 About Me

 - 🔭 I’m currently working on **Flutter apps and Laravel-based APIs**
-- 🌱 I’m currently learning **AI, advanced Firebase, and system architecture**
+- 🌱 I’m currently learning **AI, Firebase, and System Architecture**
-- 💬 Ask me about **Flutter, Node.js, Laravel, or anything web/mobile dev**
+- 💬 Ask me about **Flutter, Laravel, or anything web/mobile dev**
-- 📫 How to reach me: **unknowntxnds@example.com** (replace this with your real contact)
+- 📫 How to reach me: **joshuafeliciano.tandoy@gmail.com**
-- ⚡ Fun fact: *I can write backend and frontend in the same sitting without coffee ☕*
+- ⚡ Fun fact: *I can write backend and frontend in the same sitting while having a coffee ☕*

 ---